hectorqlucero/Clojure-Full-Stack-Framework-SK/README.md

 2. From a terminal Clone the repository *git clone https://github.com/hectorqlucero/Clojure-Full-Stack-Framework-SK.git*
 3. mv Clojure-Full-Stack-Framework-SK demo *Rename the clone folder demo*
 4. cd demo
+   1. *mkdir -p uploads/demo*  This will create the directory to upload images.
 5. cp resources/private/config_example.clj resources/private/config.clj
    config.clj will look like this:
    ```